Wood Selection

 🌳 Domestic Hardwoods

-Reliable, time-tested materials with consistent grain and strength.
-These woods are well suited for cutting boards, cribbage boards, and heirloom pieces where durability and longevity matter
+Reliable, time-tested materials with consistent grain and strength, these wood types for woodworking are well suited for cutting boards, cribbage boards, and heirloom pieces where durability and longevity matter.

 - Maple